rajeshv23/twydev.github.io/_posts/2019-05-24-the-effective-engineer.md

 **Beware the One-Person Team**

-Working alone runs the risk of getting blindsided by design flaws that surface too late, jeopardising entire project.
+Working alone runs the risk of getting blindsided by design flaws that surface too late, jeopardizing entire project.
 Working in a team also improves morale and sustain momentum.
 Try the following strategies for a start:

 - be open and receptive to feedbacks.
 - commit code early and often.